-A couple of years ago, there was no need for a digital marketer to know how to code but now with the advent of web technologies and the increasing reliance on developers, has led to a new wave of "code literate" marketers who understand that it's not optional anymore, it's a necessity.
-From something simple like using regular expressions in Google Analytics to something complex like automating AdWords reports in Google Sheets via Apps Scripts, it's efficient, productive and self-reliant.
+A couple of years ago, there was no need for a digital marketer to know how to code but now with the advent of web technologies and the increasing reliance on developers, a new wave of "code literate" marketers have evolved who understand the necessity of knowing how to code.
+From something simple like using regular expressions in Google Analytics to something complex like automating AdWords reports in Google Sheets via Apps Scripts, you essentially become more efficient, productive and self-reliant.

-Online experiences almost always start with a Google search, the first touch point for your brand, and if you're not on the first page, then you essentially do not exist.
-As the saying goes "The best place to hide a dead body is on the second page of google search results" and Google crawls 20 billion websites every single day, that in any niche is a hell lot of competition.
-Back in the day, it was quite easy to dupe google's algorithm into thinking the website is relevant by adding keywords all over the place.
-Since then google's algorithm has gone through some pretty radical changes focused more on the context and meaning of the search query rather than the keyword itself.
-In today's competitive world even being on the first page of search results might not be enough since the top 3 get 50% of the clicks which makes sense because the CTR drop below the fold is going to be logarithmic.
+Online experiences almost typically begin with a Google search(consideration phase), the first touch point for your brand, and if you're not on the first page, then you essentially do not exist, because "the best place to hide a dead body is on the second page of google search results".
+Google crawls 20 billion websites every single day, that in any niche is a hell lot of competition.
+Back in the day, it was relatively easy to fool Google's algorithm into thinking the website is relevant by stuffing keywords all over the page.
+Since then Google's algorithm has gone through some pretty radical changes focused more on the context and meaning of the search query rather than the keyword itself.
+If a search result does not satisfy the search intent then Rankbrain(Google's ML algorithm) pushes the page further down.
+In today's competitive world even being on the first page of search results might not be enough since the top 3 results get 50% of the clicks which makes sense because the CTR drop below the fold is logarithmic.

 Getting to the top page of search results is the Holy Grail, there are over 200 signals used by Google to rank websites.
 The Top 3 broad ones being - Content, Backlinks, and Rankbrain; which is Google's machine learning AI, part of the larger algorithm - Hummingbird.
-The most difficult thing in all of SEO is to get high domain authority websites in your niche to point back to you.
+One of the most challenging things in all of SEO is to get high domain authority websites in your niche to point back to you.
 The only way to do that is reaching out to webmasters and blog writers and ask for a backlink, but this doesn't work 99% of the time unless the content you're asking them to point to is incredible.
-This task becomes even harder when you have an eCommerce website with no blog for others to points to, no one is going to backlink to your product pages or home page for that matter.
+This task becomes even harder when you have an eCommerce website with no blog for others to points to, no one is going to backlink to your product pages or homepage for that matter.
 The only backlinks you can get in this case will be from the brands you're dealing with, these brand domains usually have a quite high domain authority, and since you're already selling these products, Google will pick up the relevance and boost your rankings.
 Reach out to them if they're not linking to you already from their dealer/store locator pages.
 The number of links from the same root domain does not matter and will not affect your ranking, no of unique root domains will.
 You can use Moz's Open Site Explorer to find out which domains are linking to you and their domain authority.

 Artificial Intelligence and machine learning have already begun to integrate into this arena; generating, optimizing and A/B testing content is not a future prospect, it's already happening.
 It's just a matter of how much data you can throw at it to analyze and learn.
 Wordsmith, a natural language generating platform uses data to produce narratives that seem as if an expert wrote it.

-I've put together this infographic "How to be a digital marketing ninja." to illustrate visually what I believe should be a part of an online marketer's arsenal based on what will be expected of one in the future.
+I've put together this infographic "How to be a digital marketing ninja in 2019." to illustrate visually what I believe should be a part of an online marketer's arsenal based on what will be expected of one in the future.